Mercury Bank Review

 Mercury is a banking option made by Silicon Valley for Silicon Valley.

 As a customer, you’ll have access to the community through the Mercury Blog.
-You can also engage with other successful founders and investors through Series Tea and get your foot in the door with potential investors through Mercury Raise.
+You can also engage with other successful founders and investors through the Series Tea podcast and get your foot in the door with potential investors through Mercury Raise.

 Mercury Bank Fees